jhqiu21/CS2040S/Tutorial/tut1/Answer.md

 2. Why does the main method come with a `static` modifier?

    **Answer:** A static method belongs to the class rather than an instance of the class.
-Therefore, it can be called without creating an object.
+Therefore, it can be called without creating an object. java donot creat a Main type, so the Main method must be static or it will fail to run.
 3. Give an example class (or classes) that uses the modifier `private` incorrectly (i.e., the program will not compile as it is, but would compile if private was changed to public).